 La Maison du Gruyère

-La Maison du Gruyère is a cheese factory and show dairy, right next to the railway station of the pretty medieval town of Gruyères.
+La Maison du Gruyère is a cheese factory and show dairy, right next to the railway station of the medieval town Gruyères.
 Visitors can learn about cheese-making in an interactive exhibition, watch the process and taste products.

 The forum allows you to post your questions and discuss your plans.